 “A good medical source statement will outline what an individual is capable of performing when it comes to lifting, sitting, standing, and walking,” said Dr. Dale Robbins, M.D.
 J.D.
 “If you can have them list any postural and environmental limitations, that would be great as well.”

 You can get a medical source statement form from the SSA, or your attorney can draft one for your specific impairment.

-“You should approach your primary care provider or the appropriate specialist to fill out the form,” said Robbins.
+“You should approach your primary care provider or the appropriate specialist to fill out the doctor’s letter,” said Robbins.
 “If you’re suffering from depression and your primary care doctor is treating it, they should be the one to fill it out.
 But if you’re seeing a psychiatrist for your depression, then you would have your psychiatrist fill it out.”